Uploaded image for project: 'JDK'

 String htmlText = response.body();

-Unfortunately, the HTTP client API does not support the latest version of the HTTP protocol.
-HTTP/3 was standardized In 2022 by the Internet Engineering Task Force (IETF).
-HTTP/3 is an evolution of HTTP/2 based on QUIC (pronounced "quick"), a new transport protocol over the User Datagram Protocol (UDP).
-Unlike previous versions of HTTP, HTTP/3 doesn't use TCP/IP.
-The QUIC protocol provides a reliable transport layer secured with the Transport Layer Security (TLS) version 1.3, as specified by QUIC-TLS.
+Unfortunately, the HTTP Client API does not support the latest version of the HTTP protocol.
+HTTP/3 was standardized in 2022 by the Internet Engineering Task Force (IETF).
+HTTP/3 is a successor to HTTP/2 which uses the QUIC reliable transport-layer protocol rather than TCP.
+QUIC is secured with Transport Layer Security (TLS) version 1.3.

-Supporting HTTP/3 will enable applications using the HTTP Client API to benefit from the many improvements offered by the new protocol, such as:
+Supporting HTTP/3 would enable applications using the HTTP Client API to benefit from the many improvements offered by the HTTP/3 protocol, including

-• avoidance of certain network congestion issues; and
+• Avoidance of network congestion issues such as head-of-line blocking, and

-• more reliable transport, especially in those environments with poor internet connections causing packet loss.
+• More reliable transport, especially in environments with high rates of packet loss.

 Description